 The Criminal Division oversees some of the most complex and wide-ranging criminal cases brought in federal courts.
 Below is an overview of the Criminal Division units.
-Terrorism And International Narcotics

 Terrorism and International Narcotics

 The Terrorism and International Narcotics Unit is responsible for the investigation and prosecution of transnational acts of terrorism, narco-terrorism, narcotics trafficking, and money laundering which threaten U.S. national security.
-In 2009, Mr. Bharara created the unit by merging the Terrorism and National Security and International Narcotics Trafficking units because of the increasing nexus between narco-trafficking and terrorism.
+In 2009, the unit was created by merging the Terrorism and National Security and International Narcotics Trafficking units because of the increasing nexus between narco-trafficking and terrorism.
 The unit works closely with the Office’s local, state, national, and international law enforcement partners, including, the Federal Bureau of Investigation (FBI), the U.S. Drug Enforcement Administration (DEA), and the New York City Police Department (NYPD).

 Securities and Commodities Fraud Task Force